Compelling three-year track record

 Neoenergia – Brazilian power has lots of growth potential

 Neoenergia listed on the São Paulo Stock Exchange on 1 July 2019.
-EGL participated in the IPO, securing a small position that accounts for about 1% of its portfolio.
+EGL participated in the IPO, securing a small position that accounts for circa 1% of its portfolio.#

 Atlas Arteria – scarce assets and well positioned for growth

-• A 25% indirect interest in the ARRR, a 2,318km motorway network located in Eastern France.
+- A 25% indirect interest in the ARRR, a 2,318km motorway network located in Eastern France.
 It comprises three concessions: the APRR Concession (1,891km), the AREA Concession (408km) and a minority interest in the ADELAC Concession (20km), which expire 30 November 2035, 30 November 2036 and 31 December 2060 respectively.
-Tolls for the ARRR and APRR concessions escalate annually in February by 70% of the French inflation rate as measured by CPI.
+Tolls for the ARRR and APRR concessions escalate annually in February by 70% of French CPI.
 The ADELAC Concession benefits from February toll increases at French CPI plus a fixed (undisclosed) percentage.
 The ARRR may also benefit from supplemental toll increases as agreed with the French state (click here to see Atlas Arteria’s APRR factsheet) (click here to see Atlas Arteria’s ADELAC factsheet).

-• A 100% interest in the Warnow Tunnel, Rostock, Germany.
-The Warnow Tunnel is a 2.1km toll road, including a 0.8km tunnel under the Warnow River with two lanes in each direction.
-The tunnel, which opened to traffic in September 2003, allows road traffic to cross under the Warnow River which divides Rostock.
+- A 100% interest in the Warnow Tunnel, Rostock, Germany.
+The Warnow Tunnel isa 2.1km toll road, including a 0.8km tunnel under the Warnow River with two lanesin each direction.
+The tunnel, which opened to traffic in September 2003, allowsroad traffic to cross under the Warnow River which divides Rostock.
 The concession expires on 12 September 2053.
-It permits toll increases that are linked to the internal rate of return on the project’s pre-tax equity.
+It permits toll increases that are linked to the project’s pre-tax equity IRR.
 At the time of investment, Rostock was the largest of seven Baltic ports and the fourth-largest German port.
 It has a roll-on roll-off freight and passenger ferry port for Baltic shipping, a bulk port, cruise ship terminal (which can accommodate up to five ships a day in the summer peak) as well as a growing bulk retail centre (click here to see Atlas Arteria’s Warnow Tunnel factsheet).

 As discussed on the front page of this note, EGL had its third birthday on 26 September 2019, and so it now has a three-year performance track record.
 As discussed in the discount section (see page 12), this is a valuable milestone for any investment fund to pass; for some investors the lack of a three-year performance track record can be an impediment to investment, and so reaching this stage with a strong record of performance opens the door to a wider pool of investors.

 EGL’s NAV and share price total returns have outperformed all of the indices provided over the three-year period.
 That is, it has outperformed the MSCI World Utilities Index, the S&P Global Infrastructure Index, the MSCI World Index and the MSCI UK Index.
 Outperformance of the S&P Global Infrastructure Index and the MSCI UK Index are particularly strong.
-In the case of the former, infrastructure assets decoupled from utilities, which continued to perform well (especially in the US) following the Morandi Bridge disaster in August 2018 (a topic QuotedData has discussed in its previous notes – see page 15 of this note).
-In the case of the latter, the UK market has been impacted by the Brexit process.
+In the case of the former, infrastructure assets decoupled from utilities, which continued to perform well (especially in the US) following the Morandi Bridge disaster in August 2018 (a topic we have discussed in our previous notes – see page 14 of this note).
+In the case of the latter, the UK market has been impacted by the vagaries of the Brexit process.

 It should be noted that this outperformance has been achieved during a period in which the sector has faced various headwinds.
 For example, the utilities and infrastructure sectors suffered as investors rotated towards growth stocks in the aftermath of President Trump’s election.
 These sectors subsequently recovered but suffered heavily at the beginning of 2018 as investors once again rotated towards growth stocks, following President Trump’s tax reforms.
-As noted above, infrastructure de-rated following the Morandi Bridge disaster in August 2018, as investors became concerned about the risk of rare but extreme events within infrastructure assets given their long lives.
-The sector also suffered in the aftermath of the bankruptcy of the Californian utility PG&E in January 2019 (it should be noted that Jean-Hugues had avoided investment in both Atlantia S.p.A., which held the concession that included the Morandi Bridge – see pages 3 and 4 of QuotedData’s April 2019 update note, and PG&E).
+As noted above, infrastructure de-rated following the Morandi Bridge disaster in August 2018, as investors became concerned about long tail risks within infrastructure assets.
+The sector also suffered in the aftermath of the PG&E bankruptcy in January 2019 (it should be noted that Jean-Hugues had avoided investment in both Atlantia S.p.A., which held the concession that included the Morandi Bridge – see pages 3 and 4 of our April 2019 update note, and PG&E).
 A further point of note, when inspecting Figure 20, is the consistent way in which the NAV has grown.

 Since launch, the manager and board have been frustrated by the stubbornness of EGL’s discount.
-As QuotedData has commented in its previous notes, the discount level has been somewhat out of step with the strong NAV performance, efforts by the manager and board to raise the profile of the trust, the continuation vote passing and the implementation of a 25 basis point (0.25%) reduction in the management fee (this took effect from 5 March 2019 – see page 11 of QuotedData’s April 2019 update note).
+As we have argued in our previous notes, the discount level has been somewhat out of step with the strong NAV performance, efforts by the manager and board to raise the profile of the trust, the continuation vote passing and the implementation of a 25bp reduction in the management fee (this took effect from 5 March 2019 – see page 11 of our April 2019 update note).

 The trust has recently benefitted from some high-profile coverage that has helped raised awareness amongst investors, stimulating demand for EGL’s shares and narrowing its discount.
 As a consequence, EGL’s discount stood at 4.8% on 14 October 2019, having been 12.5% a month earlier.
-This lower discount is still wider than the board would like or expect it to be but, for the reasons outlined above, there is the potential that this could narrow further, particularly if the manager provides attractive sector beating returns.
+This lower discount is still wider than the board would like or expect it to be but, for the reasons outlined above, we believe it has the potential to narrow further, particularly if the manager continues to provide attractive sector beating returns.

 EGL’s discount reached a 12-month high of 17.4% on 21 March 2019.
 The current discount of 4.8% is markedly below this and close to an all-time low.